arturonline/docs/Web/Javascript/3. Control Flow/Coercion.md

 # Type Coercion

 Coercion is the process of converting a value from one type into another.

-Type coercion can be *explicit* and *implicit*.
+Type coercion can be *explicit* and *implicit*:

-When a developer expresses the intention to convert between types by writing the appropriate code, like Number(value), it’s called **explicit type coercion** (or type casting).
+- When a developer expresses the intention to convert between types by writing the appropriate code, like Number(value), it’s called **explicit type coercion** (or type casting).

-Since JavaScript is a weakly-typed language, values can also be converted between different types automatically, and it is called **implicit type coercion**.
+- Since JavaScript is a weakly-typed language, values can also be converted between different types automatically, and it is called **implicit type coercion**.

 ```javascript
 String(123) // explicit